 Have you had a chance to go whale shark snorkeling?
 Share what your experience was like in the comments!

-Note: We received a complimentary trip with Todos Santos Eco Adventures to swim with sea lions and whale sharks.
+Disclosure: This is a sponsored post.
+We received a complimentary trip with Todos Santos Eco Adventures to swim with sea lions and whale sharks.
 However, the views and opinions of this blog post are completely my own.